shepherd-media-classifier/shepherd/README.md

 It creates & maintains a strict adult content blacklist.
 This should be loaded by your Arweave node using the CLI parameter detailed below in the Usage section.
 Your node will refresh the list as it updates, automatically adding the new content to be blacklisted by your node.

-Notes:
+>Notes:
-- This is a work in progress.
+>- This is a work in progress.
 Bug reports appreciated :-) just open a github issue.
-- Expect false positives.
+>- Expect false positives.
 The aim is to have zero adult content get through.

 ## Prerequisites